 With family interventions, it is important to understand that everyone has to change.
 About 90% of addicts who are given interventions will seek treatment, but only about 10% of families are willing to go through all the steps necessary to perform and maintain the results of a successful intervention.
 It is imperative to have an intervention performed by a trained professional who can take the focus off the family and put responsibility back onto the addict.
 Family interventions require a professional mediator who is not too close to the situation and will not make decisions based on emotion.

 Family Drug Interventions

-Addiction is a family illness; the family has to change as much as the addict.
+Addiction is a family illness, and the family has to change as much as the addict.
 If the family does not change along with the addict, it almost always decreases the overall success of long-term recovery.
 People, places, and things in the addict’s life all need to change.
 This starts with the family.
-Family drug abuse interventions set healthy boundaries for the family in regards to the addict’s behavior.
+Family drug interventions set healthy boundaries for the family in regards to the addict’s behavior.
 No addict has sufficient resources to continue using alone.
 There is almost always some form of enabling which helps the addiction get worse.
 Doing nothing at all to stop an addiction is another form of enabling.
 While the family remains in a “holding pattern,” their loved one’s addiction grows worse and worse.

 Family Alcohol Interventions

-Some family members refuse to take part in alcohol abuse interventions because they think it is not appropriate or that the intervention is a waste of time.
+Some family members refuse to take part in alcohol interventions because they think it is not appropriate or that the intervention is a waste of time.
 Anyone who refuses to be part of a family intervention typically has ulterior motives.
 This family member could potentially interfere with an addict’s recovery.
 Family intervention is about bringing the family together to identify the unhealthy family roles so that these members can change.
 Once family behaviors change, the likelihood of the addict getting better is vastly improved.
 It is important to remember that these unhealthy thoughts and behaviors by the family are almost always a direct result of manipulations and behaviors by the addict.